310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Midori %}
-Yep… You definitely passed over four meters; I think you may be a genius…
+Yep… You definitely passed over four meters; I think you may have a natural talent for this…
 {% endbubble %}

 {% bubble Hajime %}